lightingblitz42/CodeProfolio/LeetCodeProgs/SubarraywithOnlyAmount/README.md

-﻿# LargestNumberUnder100
+﻿# SubArrayWithOnlyAmount

 ## Problem

-Take in a given Array of numbers that are unsorted
+Take in a given Array of numbers with a number and return the all possiable combinations of subarrays within the number they gave you

 ## Answer

-Return the highest combinations of numbers as a sum
+Return the highest combinations of numbers in a subarray while being restricted by the number they give you at the start

 ## How

-Use loop to go threw array over and over again checking how big it is and how mig it needs to be
+Use 2 loops to go threw array  and break whenever hashsets count gets higher then the number BTW ITS ASKING FOR DIFFRENT NUMBERS SAMES DONT COUNT